 You must configure the BGP route (10.1.1.0/24) advertised to Alibaba Cloud and set the AS-Path to determine the route weights at the on-premises data center to implement active/standby routes from Alibaba Cloud to the on-premises data center.

 As shown in the preceding figure, the green line (CPE1) is the active link and the red line (CPE2) is the standby link.
 The BGP configurations of the two CPEs are as follows.

 You can set the routing priority by configuring the AS-Path length.
 The shorter the As-Path length is, the higher the priority is.

 - BGP routes in VBRs

-- All routes in the CEN
+- All routes in the CEN instance

-The BGP routes that the VBRs learn from the local data center share the same destination CIDR block but have different routing weights.
+The BGP routes that the VBRs learn from the on-premises data center share the same destination CIDR block but have different route weights.
 The physical connection connected to VBR1 acts as the active link (the AS-Path is shorter), and the one connected to VBR2 acts as the standby link.
 CEN will synchronize this routing configuration to other attached networks, such as VPCs.
 As shown in the route tables of the VPCs, all routes destined for 10.1.1.0/24 point to VBR1.